Resident Evil Requiem: What Golden Spiders Do in LMDF

 Why the hatchet is usually the best tool

-The standard advice to use the hatchet is sound because it solves the two main costs attached to golden spiders: ammo loss and overcommitment.
-A spider does not threaten your health bar, so spending premium rounds on it is usually inefficient unless the shot is instant and clean.
-The hatchet turns the spider into a low-cost pickup instead of a resource tax.
+The hatchet solves the two costs attached to golden spiders: ammo loss and overcommitment.
+A spider does not threaten your health bar, so spending premium rounds on it is wasteful unless the shot is instant and ends the chase.
+Melee turns the spider into a low-cost pickup instead of a resource tax.

 • The spider crosses directly through your line while you are already moving forward.